Himikat9/website/README.md

 #### 1.2 License

-Himikat9/alisyus.xyz Is Licensed Under the GNU GPL 3.0
+Himikaturu's Personal Website Is Licensed Under the GNU GPL 3.0

 ---